-MEALS PROVIDED: BREAKFAST DAY 11 - Drive to the elegant city of Lviv with a walking tour on arrival We leave Chernivtsi this morning and head towards the beautiful city of Lviv.
-Along the way, we stop at the small town of Rohatyn to visit one of the oldest wooden churches in Ukraine, the Church of the Holy Spirit.
-On arrival in Lviv we discover the history and stunning architecture of the old quarter on a guided walking tour.
+MEALS PROVIDED: BREAKFAST DAY 11 - Drive to the elegant city of Lviv with a walking tour on arrival Leave Chernivtsi this morning and head towards the beautiful city of Lviv, yet another of Ukraine's stunningly preserved cities, packed full of architectural diversity and historical interest.
+Discover all of this with a guided walking tour.
 We will see the old market square of Ploshcha Rynok, the ornately carved exterior of Boyim Chapel, the Dominican Church and Monastery and the Citadel Inn.
 The inn was built in 1850 as a circular red fort that during World War II became a Nazi concentration camp and was known as the 'Tower of Death', but today it has remarkably been turned into a five star hotel!
-We also see the Old Rus Quarter of the city and the High Castle, which affords great views over the city below.
 Lviv is home to not just one, but three different cathedrals; there's the Latin Cathedral, Armenian Cathedral and Saint George's Cathedral and they all vary greatly in style.
 This evening is free for you to have dinner and Lviv is the perfect spot for relaxing.
 In amongst the cobbled streets with their pretty red-roofed buildings and tucked away courtyards you will find a variety of good cafes, bars and restaurants.
 One dining option is the Dim Legend Restaurant that is spread over seven small floors and a roof terrace and each floor is decorated with a different theme telling the city's history through the ages.

+ACCOMMODATION:

-ACCOMMODATION: George Hotel (or similar) Grade: Comfortable Hotel
+George Hotel (or similar)

+Grade: Comfortable Hotel

-MEALS PROVIDED: BREAKFAST DAY 12 - Free day in Lviv; overnight train to Kyiv Today is free in Lviv for you to further discover the city.
-Lviv is well known for both its beer and chocolate, so you may choose to visit the Brewery Museum or join a chocolate making masterclass.
-The Brewery Museum takes you on a journey through Ukraine and the World's beer making history and explains the differences.
-There will of course be the chance to try an assortment of locally brewed beers too.
-Next to the museum is the Robert Doms Beer House, which is a large medieval style beer hall and restaurant where you can sample more of the local brew and perhaps their speciality dish of pork ribs in beer marinade.
-At the chocolate making masterclass you can learn all about how chocolate is made and try your hand at making your own chocolate master pieces with advice from a professional chocolatier.
+MEALS PROVIDED: BREAKFAST DAY 12 - Free day in Lviv; evening train to Kyiv Today is free in Lviv for you to further discover the city.
+Lviv is well known for both its beer and chocolate, so you may choose to visit the Brewery Museum, of course with the chance to try an assortment of locally brewed beers, or join a chocolate making masterclass.
+Here you can learn all about how chocolate is made and try your hand at making your own chocolate master pieces with advice from a professional chocolatier.
 Apparently chocolate has been produced in the city since the Middle Ages and in the 19th century it was exported to aristocracy throughout Europe.
 Today there is a huge variety of different flavoured chocolates, ice cream, milkshakes, cakes and more to tempt you.
 Alternatively you might like to visit Lychakiv Cemetery.
 This burial ground is a protected historical monument and believe it or not is one of the most popular attractions in the city.
 Established in 1786 by the Austro-Hungarians, there are grave markers here written in Ukrainian, Russian, German, Polish, Armenian and Latin, which show how the city's rulers have changed throughout its history.
 In amongst the elaborately carved tombs there are also communal graves for soldiers and freedom fighters and simple communist graves.
 Sadly during the Soviet era the graveyard was used as a dumping ground and only reopened in 2005 after being restored.
-You could join the Tour of One Street which takes in three of the city's sights, starting at the Neo-Baroque palace which we built in 1867 by the architect Adolph Kuhn as the home of Prince Leon Sapieha who was part of the Grand Duchy of Lithuania dynasty.
-During Soviet rule the mansion was turned into a school and it was later restored in the 1990s.
-Next we see the Memorial Museum dedicated to the victims of occupational regimes on Lontskoho Street.
-We can learn about the punishments and conditions dished out by three occupational powers: Poland, the Soviet Union, and Germany to the political prisoners that were held here.
-Lastly the tour will also show you Lviv's Citadel building.
-Later this evening after we've had time for dinner we go to the train station to board our overnight train to Kyiv (departing at around 11pm).
-We will use sleeper carriages with four bunk beds (two beds on floor level and two above) per compartment.
-Bedding will be provided and there is a shared toilet and wash basin in each carriage.
+At around 4.30pm you'll be taken to the train station, to board the train to Kyiv.
+The journey takes around five hours, and you'll arrive into Kyiv at approximately 10.30pm.